100+ Top Play Resources

 In essence, we need to take play seriously.
 Play has been recognized as a right of every child by the United Nations High Commission for Human Rights.
 It is also the right of teens, adults and seniors.
 As we learn more about the benefits of play, it’s apparent it belongs in living rooms and boardrooms, and in sand lots and parking lots – any place there’s room to move.
 Play sculpts our brains, our bodies, our relationships, and our future.

-Many of these sites offer extensive resource lists and news feeds of their own that integrate the fields of education, urban design, transportation, the environment, physical activity, sports, nutrition, and obesity.
+Many of these sites offer extensive resource lists and news feeds of their own that integrate the fields of education, urban design, transportation, the environment, nature, physical activity, sports, nutrition, and obesity.
 While the list focuses on more recent resources that mainly center on play, there are many, many outstanding resources I’ve overlooked.
 Please feel free to add them in the comment section…on your way out the door to play.

 Play: Organizations (alphabetical)